Swedish American Museum | 5211 N. Clark St. | Chicago, IL 60640 | 773.728.8111 | email@example.com

 Copyright © 2009- Swedish American Museum.
 All rights reserved.

 At the Swedish American Museum, we pride ourselves in offering a wonderful array of exhibits, events, and programming that honors, celebrates, and educates Museum visitors on Sweden’s past, present, and future.
 For the Museum to be able to continue to provide these services and unique learning experiences, we need the support of donors like you.
 Outside support enables the Museum to maintain and expand our current programming, as well as fill the gaps in the Museum’s operating budget not covered by other funding sources.
+You may also designate your donation in the message box when donating online via PayPal.

 Leaving a Legacy at the Swedish American Museum through Your Estate Plans